dagainz/Correlator/docs/architecture.md

 - optionally a text/html message generated bv mako
 - Is this warning, error, or informational message

-the ErrorEvent, WarningEvent, and NoticeEvent are derived from events with the appropriate properties set.
+ErrorEvent, WarningEvent, and NoticeEvent are all subclasses of Event.
+System listeners have default actions based on the severity, so unless there is a good reason not to, all non-audit type events should extend one of these standard event classes.

 #### Audit events

 Audit events are dispatched in response to something noteworthy happening.
-They often will end up as a record in a csv file or a database table.

-To use audit events in your modules, they must be defined as their own class, which subclasses an audit event.
+To use audit events in your modules, they must be defined as a custom class which uses the Event class as its super.
 An identifier and a list of data fields that will be present in each event must be provided in the custom by the dispatching code.

-These events will often end up as records in a csv file or a database table.

-See Module.capture.py - CaptureStatsEvent for an example.

-### Event listeners

-An event listener does just that - its python code that can take action in response to an event.
-All events are currently dispatched to all handlers.
-It is up to the handler itself to filter the events to just the ones that it is interested in, if desired.

-There are 2 system event listeners that are used by the provided scripts and can be used in your code:

- - **LogbackListener:** Logs all events to the python log.
- - **CSVListener:** Writes audit events to CSV files

-Additional listeners may be created for custom actions.
-For example, in the case of the **Theoretical example of a module** example in the **Logic Modules** section:

-A new event listener could be created that would ignore all events except for the custom event SSHLoginTriesExceeded.
-When processing *that* event, it could add a temporary rule to the firewall to block the source IP address.
-If that event's superclass is one of the standard event classes, then other listeners may also handle that event.
-For example, if the SSHLoginTriesExceeded is a subclass of ErrorEvent, then this will also get logged to the python error log.

-## Limitations

-CLI scripts hard coded with module/handlers stack.
-This is not resilient to exceptions at all.

-## To do

-- Regex evaluation / optimization
-- Think of overall documentation strategy
-- Add capability for listeners to register criteria for event filtering at instantiation time.
-- Exception handling
-- state Persistence